Britannica’s Reference Galaxy

 chapters dedicated to climate, climate change, and weather forecasting; the

-and an overview of ideas and arguments about the environment, replete with a
+biodiversity); and an overview of ideas and arguments about the environment,

-synoptic sweep of history and prominent thinkers.
-Finally, the book charts our
+replete with a synoptic sweep of history and prominent thinkers.
+Finally, the

-(relative) progress and what more needs to be done, including an overview of
+book charts our (relative) progress and what more needs to be done, including

-all available alternative energy technologies.
-The book is refreshing in its
+an overview of all available alternative energy technologies.
+The book is

-objectivity and candor.
-It refrains from taking sides or from preaching.
-This
+refreshing in its objectivity and candor.
+It refrains from taking sides or from

-does not mean that it is a soulless inventory of data: on the contrary, it is
+preaching.
+This does not mean that it is a soulless inventory of data: on the

-yet another passionate plea to save our planet and our future.
-But it addresses
+contrary, it is yet another passionate plea to save our planet and our future.

-our brains rather than our hearts and this makes for a welcome departure from
+But it addresses our brains rather than our hearts and this makes for a welcome

 The CD-ROMs are actually compilations of topic-specific content – both text and visuals – from the Encyclopedia Britannica.
 The Encyclopedia is sprawling and, despite its exhaustive internal hyperlinks, the chances of missing out on relevant content are high and the effort required in tracking down all the branches of its tree of knowledge is considerable.
 Britannica’s CD-ROMs come to the rescue.
 Consider, for example, the “Discovering Dinosaurs and Other Prehistoric Life” disc: it aggregates hundreds of articles about dinosaurs, ancient plants, ancient marine life, ancient amphibians, reptiles, and birds, ancient mammals, fossils, paleontology, geologic time, and pertinent biographies.
 The disc contains hundreds of videos, animations, and images as well as homework tools and research organizers.
 The CD-ROM constitutes an ideal – and guided - tour of the treasure trove that is the Encyclopedia Britannica.
 It is easy to install and comes with a 30-day free trial of the Britannica Online.